jwashin/angular2-rbi-dart/README.md

 I translated the dynamic JavaScript parts of MDL into Dart and made corresponding Angular2 directives.
 These key on the same selectors as the JavaScript implementation.
 E.g, If you want a dynamic Material Button, include the 'mdl-js-button' class, just like in the instructions for Material Design Lite.
 Then, in your component metadata, use the MaterialButton directive provided in package:angular2_rbi/directives.dart to add the dynamic effects.

-## Caveats

-RBI stands for 'Really Bad Idea.'
-This is a stopgap to make the dynamic stuff in MDL work acceptably in Angular2 for Dart until Angular2 has its own Material Design implementation.
+RBI now stands for 'Realistically Better Implementation.'
+This is low-fuss way to use MDL in Angular2 for Dart.
 It is not an improvement on MDL.
 In use, it will have the same issues as MDL, which is a large and complex CSS system.
+Much of its work is direct DOM access, so if you are not using webworkers, this could be useful.

 ## Usage